lpninja/Node-red/README.md

 # Node-red
-This is the node-red work that helps connect Raspberry Pi, Mosquitto, and IOT devices to blockchains.
+This is the node-red work that helps connect Raspberry Pi, Arduino, Odriod, Mosquitto MQTT, and IOT devices to blockchains.
 The first examples used will be with the SolarCoin blockchain.
+Some later work with IOTA.

 **NR Sunfinder**